tobiasfrejo/rpio/docs/gettingStarted/tutorials/basics/aadl_gettingStarted.rst

 **Features**:
     - **Input/Output Events**: Represent asynchronous communication.
     - **Input/Output Data**: Represent structured data exchange.

+**Features**:
+    - **rpio::formalism**: Indicate the desired formalism for the given software component
+    - **rpio::Containerized**: Indicate whether or not the software component can be deployed and executed as containerized application.

 .. note::
     Within the RoboSAPIENS Adaptive Platform, we adhere to a **Message-based communication** method.
 Therefore, for each feature, a message type needs to be specified.